jeffersonmwanaut/Zana/README.md

 ## What's next

-Bravo!
-You've learned a whole new way of building beautiful and functional applications.

-To finish mastering the fundamentals, read these articles:
+Now that you've learned a new way of building beautiful and functional applications, finish mastering the fundamentals by reading the following articles:
 * [Module](#module)
 * [Routing](#routing)
 * [Controller](#controller)